adamryman/go_history/README.md

 Basically does a `cat $HOME/.bash_history | sort | uniq > .bash_history.go_history`, but preserves order.
 If you know what I mean.

-Fun little thing, might try to optimize for fun in the future.

 # Install

 ```